edgelesssys/marblerun/docs/docs/reference/cli.md

       --resource-key string            Resource providing SGX, different depending on used device plugin.
 Use this to set tolerations/resources if your device plugin is not supported by MarbleRun
-      --simulation                     Set MarbleRun to start in simulation mode --version string                 Version of the Coordinator to install, latest by default --wait                           Wait for MarbleRun installation to complete before returning
+      --simulation                     Set MarbleRun to start in simulation mode --version string                 Version of the Coordinator to install, latest by default
 ```

 ### Options inherited from parent commands